Joshakeats/Uruz/PHILOSOPHY.md

 Together, these do not form a circuit.
 They form a system in dynamic rest.

 > “Things do not need to be equal.
 They need to be right.” —Design Lead, Project Uruz

+Point 1: Signal (instinct, neural spark)

+Point 2: Confirmation (gesture, co-contract, subvocal)

+Point 3: Context / Fulcrum (the AI, environment, the “balance”)

+Maybe this sits under a section like:

+The Balance Between Forces
+🔹 Include a section on Runic Geometry
+Tie back the visual system to the philosophical.
+Suggested header:

+The Runeshield: Form as Meaning
+You could briefly describe how:

+Uruz forms the frame

+Madhr rises within as the center of humanity

+Thurz arcs around as protective power, not dominance